jasonjoh/dotnet-tutorial/README.md

 ## Next Steps ##

 Now that you've created a working sample, you may want to learn more about the [capabilities of the Mail API](https://msdn.microsoft.com/office/office365/APi/mail-rest-operations).
 If your sample isn't working, and you want to compare, you can download the end result of this tutorial from [GitHub](https://github.com/jasonjoh/dotnet-tutorial).
-If you download the project from GitHub, be sure to re-run the Add Connected Service wizard to register the app before trying it.

 ## Copyright ##